Submission deadline: Monday 18 February 2019

-1. The pre-conference workshop program comprises a set of high quality half-day and full-day workshops that will be held on Monday 17 and Tuesday 18 September 2018 at the Hotel Grand Chancellor Launceston.
+1. The conference workshop program comprises a set of high quality half-day and full-day workshops that will be held on Sunday 15 and Thursday 19 September 2019 at the International Convention Centre, Sydney.
 Presenters are asked to submit their workshop in the following categories:

 - A. Foundational evaluation skills and capabilities